robconery/blog/_posts/2013-03-20-ember-baby-steps.md

   </body>
 ```

 This script tag is a Handlebars template.
-If you don't know what that is: it's just like an ERB template in Rails (or a Razor template in ASP.NET MVC) except it works with Javascript on the client.
+If you don't know what that is: it's just like an ERB template in Rails (or a Razor template in ASP.NET MVC) except it works with JavaScript on the client.

 Handlebars is pretty simple to use, and Ember extends some of its functionality to make it work happily with the Ember bits.